Tadej Pogačar riding a Colnago during his Strade Bianche recon

 Furthermore, says Juskaitis, “We also spend significant amounts on the mountain bike side of things and we can have arguments all day long about whether there’s any sort of return on investment in that.
 We like to think so, we like to try to win races on mountain bikes, but we have to justify that all the time to our higher-ups and it’s debatable.
 Even though sponsoring a WorldTour team on the road is the most expensive part of our marketing budget there’s no valid argument to quit it.
 We have to do it.”

-From the world’s largest bicycle brand to professional cycling's newest name, Factor was just nine months old when it sponsored AG2R in 2017.
+From the large and long-established bicycle brand to professional cycling's newest name, Factor was just nine months old when it sponsored AG2R in 2017.
 It now sponsors Israel-Premier Tech.
 How has racing in the WorldTour worked out for Factor?
 Owner Rob Gitelis says: “We were pretty lucky with AG2R, we finished third at the Tour de France [with Romain Bardet] in the first nine months of being a bicycle company and then the following year second at Paris-Roubaix [with Silvan Dillier].
 You'd think our company was too young at the time to see that effect, but obviously we’re only an eight-year-old company now and if we look at where we are now compared to every other brand that launched 8-10 years ago we’re way ahead of the curve and it probably relates to taking that very big risk of sponsoring AG2R.”

 Is Gitelis willing to estimate how much sponsoring Israel-Premier Tech is worth to Factor?
 “It’s really difficult to put a clear ROI on what you get out of sponsorship.
 But what I can tell you is that we took a break between AG2R and Israel-Premier Tech just because we were at a place in our company’s growth where we had to take that little break and we sponsored Roompot.
 Ironically Wout van Aert was supposed to be there but he wasn’t.
 And we saw an immediate drop-off in our sales by not being in the WorldTour that year.”